rlleshi/thesis-har/README.md

 # Master Thesis

-In the context of the [Vortanz](https://vortanz.ai/#/de) project, video-based HAR was applied to the [BAST](https://bast.neuroges-bast.info/) analysis.
+In the context of the [Vortanz](https://vortanz.ai/#/de) project, video-based Human Action Recognition (HAR) was applied to the [BAST](https://bast.neuroges-bast.info/) analysis.
+BAST is a system for analyzing whole body movement in space and their relations to specific mental functions.

 The five main research questions that this work tackles: